Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Territorial

-This species can get along with the African Cichlid as long as they are provided with enough room to swim around.
+The African Red-Eyed Tetra can get along with the African Cichlid if they have enough room to swim around.
 This is a more difficult fish to keep with the African Cichlid, so be prepared for a bit of work.
-If the tank is large enough, there usually shouldn’t be too much to worry about, though.
-Both fish can be a bit uptight about others in their space, so both fish must have enough space of their own.
+If the tank is large enough, there shouldn’t be too much to worry about.
+Both fish can be a bit uptight about others in their space, and they must have enough space of their own.

-Beyond their similar territorial natures, these fish thrive in the same water conditions and on the same food as the African Cichlid.
+Beyond their similar territorial natures, African Red-Eyed Tetras thrive in the same water conditions and on the same food as the African Cichlid.
 Therefore, they can make easy tank mates.
-You won’t have to balance any water parameters or anything of that sort.
+You won’t have to adjust the water parameters to care for them.

 7. Leopard Bushfish